-As a medical professional, your role is one of the most important jobs anyone can have.
+As a doctor, nurse, pharmacist or other medical professional, your role is among the most important jobs anyone can have.
 Day in and day out, you put others before yourself to ensure patients and their families get the best care possible.

 Common stressors